leandromonaco/Documentation/software-development-objectives.md

 - [Why SOLID principles are still the foundation for modern software architecture](https://stackoverflow.blog/2021/11/01/why-solid-principles-are-still-the-foundation-for-modern-software-architecture/)
 - [The twelve-factor app](https://12factor.net/)

-## Delivery

-Deliver consistent positive outcomes to our customers.
+## Deliver consistent positive outcomes to our customers

 #### Goal-Oriented Ideas